 - Code Ocean – A cloud-based computational reproducibility platform, integrated with IEEE Xplore that enables IEEE authors to publish their executable code associated with research articles.
 Code may be uploaded at submission, revision or after acceptance of the article.
-For more information, please visit IEEE Xplore / Code Ocean FAQs.
+For more information, please visit the IEEE Xplore / Code Ocean FAQs.

 - IEEE DataPort – A repository of datasets and data analysis tools.
 The repository is designed to accept all types of datasets, including Big Data datasets up to 2TB, and it provides both downloading capabilities and access to Cloud services to enable data analysis in the Cloud.
 For standard dataset uploads, there is no cost to the author.
 For open access datasets, it is free for a limited time with coupon code OPENACCESS1.
-For more information, please visit IEEE DataPort.
+For more information, please visit the IEEE DataPort.